nspcc-dev/neo-go/docs/rpc.md

 objects (that are effectively maps from stringified integers to other integers).
 These fields are only returned when corresponding settings are enabled in the server's protocol configuration.
-NeoGo can return an additional `application` object depending on the extensions enabled which contains two fields:
+NeoGo can return an additional `application` object depending on the extensions enabled which contains three
-`saveinvocations` and `keeponlylateststate` booleans.
+fields: `saveinvocations`, `keeponlylateststate` and `removeuntraceableblocks` booleans.
 These fields are only returned when corresponding settings are enabled in the node's application configuration.

 ##### `getnep11transfers` and `getnep17transfers`
 `transfernotifyindex` is not tracked by NeoGo, thus this field is always zero.